 What type of heating system do you have?

-Now we have our radiator draining down so we need to be patient and allow all the water to drain out.
-A handy tip is to have a big bucket to hand and then each time the painters tray gets full you can nip the nut back closed and pour the water into the large bucket – that way you know your not going to have any problems.
-Even if you do have a bit of a drip you’ve got your towels underneath that should soak up any stray drips of water.
+- Drain the radiator.
+Use the adjustable spanner to grip the valve and slacken off the nut.
+You should get a little bit of water coming out straight away.
+Now you just have to wait for all the water to drain out.
+Keep a big bucket close to your side and each time the painter’s tray fills up you can nip the nut back closed and pour the water into the large bucket.
+This way you won’t have any problems.
+Even if you do have a bit of a leak, keep the towels underneath and they should soak up any stray drips of water.

-Sometimes, if you’ve got enough flex in your radiator pipework you can actually pull the valve off and you can get the water to come out a lot quicker than it would have done.
+- Pull the valve off.
+Sometimes, if you’ve got enough flex in your radiator pipework, you can pull the valve off and get the water to come out a lot quicker.

 How to remove a radiator